hunterjreid/Hunterjreid/README.md

 - 🌱 I’m currently learning AI.
 - 👯 I’m looking to collaborate on anything related to health
 - 💬 Ask me about cryptocurrencies
-- 📫 How to reach me: hunterjreid@gmail.co,
+- 📫 How to reach me: hunterjreid@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Im from New Zealand